CypherPoet/100-days-of-swift/day-037/README.md

 This day covers the second part of `Project 8: 7 Swifty Words` in _[Hacking with Swift](https://www.hackingwithswift.com/read/8)_.

 I have a [separate repository](https://github.com/CypherPoet/book--hacking-with-swift) where I've been creating projects alongside the material in the book.
 And you can find Project 8 [here](https://github.com/CypherPoet/book--hacking-with-swift/tree/master/08-seven-swifty-words/Seven%20Swifty%20Words).
-However, I also copied it over to Day 36's folder so I can extend from where I left off.
+However, I also copied it over to Day 36's folder so I could extend from where I left off.

 With that in mind, Day 37 focuses on several specific topics: